braid-org/braid-spec/README.md

 ## Contributing

-We normally have weekly video meetings on Mondays, but the last week of October / first week of November is special because the IETF draft deadline is Nov.
-4th.
-To that end, we are holding daily meetings **Mon-Fri this week, 4:00pm– 5:00pm Pacific** (Oct 28 - Nov 1, 2019).
-See https://braid.news.

 You are welcome to edit these documents.
 To get Github access, send your login to [Michael](mailto:toomim@gmail.com).
 Discuss edits on the [Braid mailing list](https://groups.google.com/forum/#!forum/braid-http).